Frequently Asked Questions

 Ontario Health (Trillium Gift of Life Network) manages organ and tissue donation in Ontario.
 If you live outside of the province, please contact the organ procurement agency in your jurisdiction.
 A full list can be found here.

 In order to register consent in Ontario, you must have a valid Ontario health card.
 This is because the registered consent will be stored in a Ministry of Health database.
 Without an Ontario health card, you will not be able to formally register.
 However, it is important to talk to your family about your wishes.
-When someone passes away and donation is possible, an Organ and Tissue Donation Coordinator will approach families to talk about donation.
+When someone passes away and donation is possible, a Specialist, Organ and Tissue Donation will approach families to talk about donation.
 By talking to your family about your wishes, you can help relieve the burden of making that choice without confirmation of your wishes.

 In order to register as an organ and tissue donor in Ontario, an individual must have a valid Ontario health card.
 Donor registrations are stored in a secure Ministry of Health database.
 Individuals who do not have Ontario health cards (OHIP cards), including members of the Canadian Forces, are not able to formally register in the Ministry’s donor registry.

-However, in Ontario, when someone passes away and donation is possible, an Ontario Health (Trillium Gift of Life Network) Organ and Tissue Donation Coordinator will approach their family to talk about donation, both in cases where the individual has registered to donate and cases where the individual has not registered.
+However, in Ontario, when someone passes away and donation is possible, an Ontario Health (Trillium Gift of Life Network) Specialist, Organ and Tissue Donation will approach their family to talk about donation, both in cases where the individual has registered to donate and cases where the individual has not registered.

 By talking to your family about your decision to give the gift of life by donating your organs and tissue upon death, your family will be able to confirm and honour your wishes by consenting to donation, even in the absence of registration.